 Manhattan may boast an array of destinations for sweets, but Brooklyn is also home to a wealth of bakeries, ice-cream parlors and chocolatiers.
-Whether you’re looking for delicate French pastries or just a scoop of ice cream, these are the best places to appease your sweet tooth in Brooklyn.
+Whether you’re looking for delicate French pastries or the perfect sundae, these are the best places to appease your sweet tooth in Brooklyn.

-When it comes to sweets, the pinkified Little Cupcake Bakeshop knows what it’s doing, flaunting traditional American desserts with a hearty dose of nostalgia.
-There are colorful cupcakes crowned with swirled pillows of frosting, delicious ‘cake cups’ (the Brooklyn Blackout is the most popular) cloaked in frosting, cookies, hand-held pucks of cheesecake, ice cream topped with hunks of cake, old-fashioned icebox cakes, and pies.
+When it comes to sweets, the pinkified Little Cupcake Bakeshop knows what it’s doing, showcasing traditional American desserts with a hearty dose of nostalgia.
+There are colorful cupcakes crowned with swirled pillows of frosting, delicious “cake cups” (the Brooklyn Blackout is the most popular) cloaked in frosting, cookies, hand-held pucks of cheesecake, ice cream topped with hunks of cake, old-fashioned icebox cakes and pies.

-Given its cotton candy-pink walls and black-and-white checkered floors, Petee’s Cafe feels like a dressed-up, modern-day version of a luncheonette – one in which perfect pie prevails.
-Buttery lattices shroud wild Maine blueberry pies, and plump whipped cream clouds are piped atop vanilla pudding and banana slices.
-While the baking isn’t done on premises – the flagship location is on Delancey Street in Manhattan – everything is baked that morning and can be warmed up on request.
+Given its cotton-candy-pink walls and black-and-white checkered floors, Petee’s Cafe feels like a dressed-up, modern-day version of a luncheonette – one in which perfect pie prevails.
+Buttery lattices shroud Maine blueberry pies, and plump whipped-cream clouds are piped atop vanilla pudding and banana slices.
+While the baking isn’t done on the premises – the flagship location is on Delancey Street in Manhattan – everything is baked that morning and can be warmed up on request.

 At the very edge of Red Hook is Steve’s Authentic Key Lime Pies, a venerable dessert destination – especially for anyone obsessed with key limes.
-The menu has been narrowed down to a couple of options: pies, tarts and the Swingle.
-The tarts are wonderfully delicate, simply showcasing key lime through the vehicle of butter and graham crackers.
-Help yourself to one (or two) of the mini-tarts, then snag at least one Swingle: a mini-tart dunked in quick-hardening dark chocolate and held up only by a popsicle stick poking out from the bottom.
+The menu has been narrowed down to a handful of options: pies, tarts and the Swingle.
+The tarts are wonderfully delicate, showcasing key lime simply through the vehicle of butter and graham crackers.
+Help yourself to one (or two) of the mini-tarts, then snag at least one Swingle: a mini-tart dunked in quick-hardening dark chocolate and held up only by a popsicle stick poking out of the bottom.